QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 [![the_last_dance](../../../_badges/htb-c/the_last_dance.svg)](https://app.hackthebox.com/challenges/the-last-dance)

-Many algorithms are using an implementation based on OTP.
-It often looks like this the following code:
+Many algorithms such as AES are using an implementation based on OTP.
+It often looks like this the following code internally:

 ```py
 def xor_strings(s1, s2): # Or use: from pwn import xor